Scholarship and Award applications are now open!

 Students must apply for scholarships at the time of abstract submission.
 If you are interested in applying for an Academic Scholarship, please select “Yes” in the Scholarship section of the abstract submission site.
 Scholarship applications are accepted from individuals from across Canada.

 Proof of student status is required to be eligible.
-Applicants who do not send in their proof of student status by Wednesday, December 14, 2016 will not be considered.
-There are two (2) accepted forms of proof of student status; either a valid copy of your student ID (must show year(s) of enrollment) or a letter from the educational institution’s registrar verifying student status.
+Applicants who do not send in their proof of student status by Friday, January 29, 2021, will not be considered.
+There are two (2) accepted forms of proof of student status; either a valid copy of your student ID (must show year(s) of enrollment) or a letter from your institution’s Registrar verifying student status.
 View CAHR’s policy on proof of student status must demonstrate that the individual is: in university (undergraduate, graduate and post‐graduate studies); or undertaking a post‐doctoral and other research fellowship, internship, or residency.
 Relevant documents must be uploaded during abstract submission within the abstract submission site.